ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 This is one of the required projects to earn your certification.
 For this project, you'll build a product landing page to market a product of your choice.

+### class 14: Learn CSS animation by building a ferris wheel

+You can use CSS animation to draw attention to specific section of your webpage and make it more engaging.
+In this course, you'll build a ferris wheel.
+You'll learn how to use CSS to animate elements, transform them, and adjust their speed.